SmartPracticeschool/llSPS-INT-1678-Predicting-Life-Expectancy-using-Machine-Learning/AutoAI without Python/Readme.md

 # llSPS-INT-1678-Predicting-Life-Expectancy-using AUTO AI and NODE RED.

-Predicting Life Expectancy using Machine Learning
+Predicting Life Expectancy using Machine Learning.

 # DataSet
 The dataset used for predicting the life expectancy using machine learning has been developed by the WHO and the file that contains the dataset is of the name lifeexpect.csv